DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

     WiFi.begin(ssid, passphrase, channel, bssid)
     WiFi.begin(ssid, passphrase, channel, bssid, connect)

-The begin overloads with params, can result in their args being saved in the 'wifi settings' area of flash. -- see `SDK Connect <#sdk-connect>`__ below.

-Calling the overload without params ``WiFi.begin()``, forces the use of those settings saved in flash.
+Calling one of the begin overloads that accepts params, can result in your args being saved in the 'wifi settings' area of flash.
+Calling the overload without params, ``WiFi.begin()``, causes the device to use those settings saved in flash.
+See `SDK Connect <#sdk-connect>`__ for another way to use those settings.

-When passing  parameters passed to ``begin`` include SSID and passphrase, so module can connect to specific Access Point.

-Calling it will enable station mode and connect to the last access point saved in flash memory.

-Notes:
-- If you notice strange behavior with DNS or other network functionality, check which mode your module is in (see ``WiFi.getMode()`` in the `Generic Class Documentation <generic-class.rst#mode>`__).

-Below is the syntax of another overload of ``begin`` with the all possible parameters:
+For a simple sketch to connect to an AP, just two args, SSID and passphrase, need to be passed to ``begin``,

 .. code:: cpp

-    WiFi.begin(ssid, passphrase, channel, bssid, connect)
+    WiFi.begin(ssid, passphrase)

-Meaning of parameters is as follows:
+Meaning of optional parameters is as follows:

-- ``ssid`` - a character string containing the SSID of Access Point we would like to connect to, may have up to 32 characters
+- ``ssid`` - a string containing the SSID of the AP to connect to, max string length is 32 characters.
-- ``passphrase`` to the access point, strlen max 63, or 64 if a hexadecimal string, while it can be minimum 8, circa core 3, 18 would be appropriate.
+- ``passphrase`` to the AP, strlen max 63, or 64 if a hexadecimal string, while the minimum is 8, in the early 2020's 18 would be better.
-- ``channel`` of AP, if we like to operate using specific channel, some may be faster than others, if this parameter is omitted, time is used to negotiate.
+- ``channel`` may depend on AP settings, how busy the channels are, specify 0 (zero) if unsure and your device and the AP should negotiate a channel.
-- ``bssid`` - mac address of AP, this parameter is also optional, but will make connections quicker, as some net scanning may be skipped.
+- ``bssid`` - mac address of AP, but will make connections quicker, as some wifi scanning may be skipped.
-- ``connect`` - a ``boolean`` parameter that if set to ``false``, will instruct module just to save the other parameters without actually establishing connection to the access point
+- ``connect`` - a boolean (true/false) parameter by default true, after saving the wifi settings, attempt to connect to the AP.

 config
 ^^^^^^